octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.13 - 2023-06-13 =
+* Added ability to map additional CRM values when configuring taxonomy mapping.
+Useful if property types, for example, have been customised in the CRM and isn't one of the standard ones

 = 1.0.12 - 2023-06-12 =
 * Added support for Jupix